MarinLGU/DeepIceSheetDS2.5/README.md

  **for dowscaling >2x**, the program can be called a **recurrent-SRCNN**, meaning that, for downscaling 4x, the LR map will be first downscaled 2x with a 2x downscaled label, and then the 2x downscaled prediction will be downcaled another 2x with the original label.
+ The main model I use is a Deep Convolutional Neural Network described in this [paper](https://arxiv.org/abs/1501.00092v3) by Chao Dong.
+Loss function is Mean Squared Error and the optimizer is Adam Optimizer.

 ## Results